The distribution of syntactic dependency distances: Models

-Finally, we introduce Models 6 and 7: these are also composed of two regimes, the first one distributed as a power-law and the second one as an geometric.
-Model 6 is defined as:
+is the generalized harmonic number of order $\gamma$ of $d_{max}$.
+Finally, we introduce Models 6 and 7, that are also composed of two regimes, the first one distributed as a right-truncated power-law and the second one as a geometric curve.
+Model 6 is defined as